 I. Geographical and altitudinal distribution

 Eryngium maritimum is a coastal species throughout its range.
 It occurs more or less continuously along the west coast of England and in Ireland up to latitude 56° N, whereas along the east coast the contiguous distribution reaches only 54° N (Fig. 1).
 In N.E.
 England and Scotland it occurs in scattered localities; it was found as far north as Shetland until 1884 near Fitful Head probably at the Bay of Quendale (Scott 2011), its recorded world northern limit.
 In Britain the distribution is orientated to the South (South-North Index 2.5, where the value of the most southerly and westerly distributed species was defined as 0, and those of the most northerly and easterly as 10; Fitter & Peat 1994).
-It more abundant on the west coast, although formerly there was probably no western preference (East-West Index of 5.73).
+It is more abundant on the west coast, although formerly there was probably no western preference (East-West Index of 5.73).
 The distribution of E. maritimum in northern Britain is limited by the lack of suitable of dune systems (Doody 2008).

 Eryngium maritimum has a wide native distribution in Europe and adjacent parts of northern Africa and Middle East (Hegi 1975; Hultén & Fries 1986; Fitter & Peat 1994; Preston & Hill 1997), occurring the shores of the Atlantic Ocean, the Baltic, the Mediterranean, Black and Azov Seas (Fig. 2).